Publix Announces Quarterly Dividend

 Direct deposit elections also can be made by completing the online Direct Deposit Authorization for Publix Stock Dividends form at corporate.publix.com/stock > Stockholder Resources > Forms.
 Print and sign the form as indicated, and then send it with a voided check to Publix stockholder services.

-Publix, the largest employee-owned company in the U.S. with more than 225,000 associates, currently operates 1,293 stores in Florida, Georgia, Alabama, Tennessee, South Carolina, North Carolina and Virginia.
-For 24 consecutive years, the company has been recognized by Fortune as a great place to work.
+Publix, the largest employee-owned company in the U.S. with more than 230,000 associates, currently operates 1,296 stores in Florida, Georgia, Alabama, Tennessee, South Carolina, North Carolina and Virginia.
+For 25 consecutive years, the company has been recognized by Fortune as a great place to work.
 In addition, Publix's dedication to superior quality and customer service is recognized among the top in the grocery business.
-For more information, visit the company's website, corporate.publix.com.
+For more information, visit the company's newsroom at corporate.publix.com/newsroom.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.